krysgh/MyProjects/README.md

-# Frontend-projects
+# My projects

-This repository contains all of my personal projets where I use HTML, CSS and JavaScript to make pages on web.
+This repository contains all of my personal projets!

+I use HTML, CSS and JavaScript to make pages on web.
 Or recreate them...

+And I just finished an .exe reader using C.

+It'll become greater than it is now.